What is Cremation?

 Learn more about planning a cremation with information about before the cremation decision is made, and after deciding on cremation.
 View our packages and direct cremation services.

 We definitely encourage open dialog regarding all end-of-life issues.
 We sincerely hope you reach out to us to further explore the topics related to cremation and burial.
-Please call us today at 905-850-3332.
+We want you to know that no matter your reasons for choosing cremation, we're here to help you explore your options.
+When you're ready, call us at 905-850-3332 to schedule an appointment.